-Most of the time it is probably just as well that there is no Off-Track Betting in Tompkins County, but it certainly takes some of the mickey out of Kentucky Derby Day, this Saturday, 5 May.
+Most of the time it is probably just as well that there is no Off-Track Betting in Tompkins County, but it certainly takes some of the mickey out of Kentucky Derby Day.

 Cortland County, however, has OTB, in a couple of colorful locations that make for quick, entertaining road trips.